OUR TEAM

 American Bird Conservancy

-Liz is the Texas Coastal Education Specialist overseeing all of SPLASh’s educational programming.
+Liz is the Texas Coastal Program Manager overseeing all of SPLASh’s educational programming.
 She earned a B.S. in Marine Science-Biology at the University of Tampa.
 As an educator, she is passionate about making the science field accessible and engaging for students of all ages and backgrounds.

 American Bird Conservancy